Simplifying input

 Antoni

-In reply to by Antoni Scott
+In reply to Thanks for the feedback.
+I by Antoni Scott

 Get yourself a Speedball, a bottle of India ink, and some staff paper, because no computer program is going to satisfy your requirements as they presently stand.
 Composing directly into a scorewriting program is pretty much a waste of time, anyway.
 I compose on the harpsichord and make the first draft using a pencil because it's faster than using the computer.
 It isn't until I start arranging and orchestrating that I start working with MuseScore.